 If you are new to online therapy, BetterHelp is a great place to start.
-It’s the best online therapy site out there and is also extremely affordable.
+It’s our pick for the best online therapy site out there and is also very affordable.
 The level of therapy is high, and the platform itself is modern and very easy to use.

 BetterHelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
-That said, between the generous welcome promo and their financial aid programs, the prices are still very competitive.
+That said, between the generous welcome promo and their financial aid programs, the prices are still quite competitive.

 It is also worth noting that BetterHelp is the most cost-effective platform if you are looking for a more niche focused therapy.
-As part of their network, they also operate Teen Counseling, Regain and Pride Counseling – which offer the cheapest therapy solutions for teens, couples and the LGBTQ+ community respectively.
+As part of their network, they also operate Teen Counseling, ReGain and Pride Counseling – which offer the some of the cheapest therapy solutions for teens, couples and the LGBTQ+ community respectively.
 Pricing is the same as BetterHelp, and you can still apply for the financial aid program.

 When it comes to which platform is the best for online therapy in general, Talkspace and BetterHelp are almost tied.
-In the end, we feel like BetterHelp has the slight edge (see our BetterHelp vs Talkspace comparison), but when it comes to price, Talkspace might actually be the better choice.
+In the end, I feel like BetterHelp has the slight edge (see our BetterHelp vs Talkspace comparison), but when it comes to price, Talkspace might actually be the better choice.